-Triggers for identifying unsatisfactory learning or behavior include reviews of intern performance in weekly supervision, in completion of Formative Reviews, or in quarterly Summative Evaluations.
-Issues may be brought to the attention of the supervisor or Training Director by other staff at Denver Health, or by patients and family members with whom the intern is working.
+Triggers for identifying unsatisfactory learning or behavior include reviews of resident performance in weekly supervision, Professional Development Reviews, and in completion of Profession-Wide Competency Evaluations.
+Issues may be brought to the attention of the supervisor or Training Director by other staff at Denver Health, or by patients and family members with whom the resident is working.
 Grossly unethical or illegal behaviors will be addressed by the Training Director in consultation with Denver Health Employee Services, the Legal Department and Risk Management.
 Problematic behaviors and unsatisfactory performance will generally be addressed by the immediate clinical supervisor.
 Issues that are not deemed to have responded will be addressed by the Training Director and by the Psychology Internship Faculty.
 With the advice and consent of the Faculty, one of the following will occur:

 - 1. After discussion, no further action is judged to be needed. - 2.
-The primary supervisor(s) and/or the Training Director will provide verbal feedback to the intern about the problematic behavior. - 3.
-The primary supervisor(s) and the Training Director will write and present to the intern a remediation plan to address the problematic behavior(s). - 4.
-The intern will be placed on probation.
+The primary supervisor(s) and/or the Training Director will provide verbal feedback to the resident about the problematic behavior. - 3.
+The primary supervisor(s) and the Training Director will write and present to the resident a remediation plan to address the problematic behavior(s). - 4.
+The resident will be placed on probation.
 The specific problematic behaviors leading to this will be documented, as well as any prior attempts to address and remediate the problematic behavior(s).
-The intern's graduate program will be provided with written notification. - 5.
-The intern will be terminated from the program.
+The resident's graduate program will be provided with written notification. - 5.
+The resident will be terminated from the program.
 This step will only occur if - a.
 Illegal or grossly unethical behavior has occurred. - b.
 Steps 3 and/or 4 have previously occurred and have not led to satisfactory remediation of the problematic behaviors.